pmav99/ansible-compile-grass/README.md

 If you are OK with the defaults, this is all you need to do:

-    ansible-galaxy install pmav99.compile_grass             # install the playbook from ansible-galaxy wget https://git.io/fh8FY -O compile_grass.yml          # donwload the sample playbook-file ansible-playbook compile_grass.yml --ask-become-pass    # run the playbook.
+    ansible-galaxy install pmav99.compile_grass             # install the role from ansible-galaxy wget https://git.io/fh8FY -O compile_grass.yml          # donwload the sample playbook-file ansible-playbook compile_grass.yml --ask-become-pass    # run the playbook.
 It will ask you for the sudo password